waseem-polus/cse3311-group1/README.md

 # CloudCast
 ## CSE 3311 - Group 1
-### State-of-the-art weather application to be able to showcase current and weekly details of the weather any where and any time  <br>
+#### State-of-the-art weather application to be able to showcase current and weekly details of the weather any where and any time  <br>

-### IMPORTANT: Before running the application, the user needs to generate an API from Openweathermap.org website.
-Then, use the default API generated and insert it in the variable declaration "public static final String apikey" inside MainActivity.java to run the app.  <br>
+### IMPORTANT: Before running the application, the user needs to generate an API key from  [Openweathermap.org](https://openweathermap.org/) website.
+Then, use the default API key generated and insert it in the variable declaration "public static final String apikey" inside MainActivity.java to run the app.  <br>

 ### 1. Splash/Intro Page
 - Upon start up, the application will show the apllication's logo.   <br>